konvajs/site/source/docs/sandbox/Editable_Text.md

 Here we will create two demos.
 Basic demo for general understanding of the technic.
 And the more complex one, used in real-word app that cover more edge cases.

+If you want to enable full rich text editing features see [Rich Text Demo](/docs/sandbox/Rich_Text.html).

 Instructions: Double click on text to edit it.
 Type something.
 Press Enter.

 Simple demo: